galacticpuzzlehunt/gph-site/CONTENT.md

 - Is there a physical component to the hunt?
 Will I ever need to be in a particular location to solve a puzzle?
 - Is there a registration deadline?

-# Archive
+# Archive / Other Pages

-There's an archive page where you can link to past hunts and such, but you can just delete the link and the page if you don't have anything like that.
+There's an archive page where you can link to past hunts and such, but you can just delete the link (from `base.html`) and the page if you don't have anything like that.

+You can also add other links in the top bar displayed on every page in the same place, in `base.html`.
+This repo already has a story page, an errata/updates page, and a wrapup page, which are all hidden by default and controlled by boolean flags in `hunt_config.py`.